shawn-sandy/ideas/projects/first-paint/README.md

 > Lightweight, Fast, Accessible, Inclusive

-First Paint is an easy to use CSS/SCSS starter library that contains accessibility focused, classless, semantic HTML elements and components for quickly scaffolding/building modern, lightweight mobile friendly websites.
+First Paint is an easy to use CSS/SCSS starter library that contains accessibility focused, classless, semantic HTML elements and components for quickly scaffolding/building modern, lightweight mobile friendly digital products, websites apps and the likes.

 ## Getting started